Code-Institute-Submissions/simon-memory-game-1/README.md

 to find the function that allowed me to generate things randomly '(Math.random() * num) + 1' or '[Math.floor(Math.random()*4)];'

-I researched how to create a random pattern which added a color:
+I researched other peoples projects on github and on user forums and youtube videos how to create a random pattern which added a color:

 function getColor(num) {